 If your surgeon finds damaged cartilage outside of the patellofemoral compartment, they may instead perform a total knee replacement.
 Your surgeon will discuss this contingency plan with you before your operation to make sure that you agree with this strategy.

 Patellofemoral replacement.
 There are two parts to the procedure:

 - Prepare the bone.
 Your surgeon will use special tools to remove damaged cartilage and a small amount of bone from the patellofemoral compartment of your knee.

 - Position the implants.
-A thin metal component is used to resurface the trochlear groove at the end of the femur.
-A plastic "button" or cover is used to resurface the backside of the patella.
-These parts are typically held to the bone with cement.
+A plastic button, or cover, is used to resurface the backside of the patella.
+This button will line up with a thin metal component that is used to resurface the trochlear groove at the end of the femur.
+These parts are typically secured to the bone with cement.

 After surgery, you will be taken to the recovery room where you will be closely monitored as you recover from the anesthesia.
 You will then be either taken to your hospital room or discharged (if your surgery is being performed on an outpatient basis).

 As with any surgical procedure, there are risks associated with patellofemoral replacement.
 These risks are similar to those of total knee replacement.
 Your surgeon will discuss each of the risks with you and will take specific measures to help avoid potential complications.

 The possible risks of patellofemoral replacement include:

 Pain management.
 After surgery, you will feel some pain.
 Many types of medicines are available to help control pain, including opioids, nonsteroidal anti-inflammatory drugs (NSAIDs), and local anesthetics.
 Treating pain with medications can help you feel more comfortable, which will help your body heal and recover from surgery faster.